rexali/hotel/README.md

 ## Start the Server

-Run this in the command line:
+Run the command below in the command line:

 cd server

-Run this command in the CMD:
+Run this command below in the command line:

 php -S localhost:8080